momint601/DeficitRed/README.md

 description: A Discord bot written in Python
 tags:
   - python
-  - discord.py
+  - pycord
 ---

-# Discord.py Example
+# Pycord Example

-This example starts a Discord bot using [discord.py](https://discordpy.readthedocs.io/en/stable/).
+This example starts a Discord bot using [pycord](https://docs.pycord.dev).

 [![Deploy on Railway](https://railway.app/new/template/PxM3nl)

 ## ✨ Features

 - Python
-- Discord.py
+- Pycord

 ## 💁‍♀️ How to use